supahgreg/tt-rss-web-static/docs/wiki/FeedHandlerPlugins.md

 # Feed handler plugins

+!!! warning

+    Unless you have a strong need for these plugins, using them is not recommended.
+If you do use them, at least don't enable them for all feeds.

 Some plugins utilize global per-feed content hooks which either modify fetched feed XML data (i.e. fixing broken XML) or even generate it entirely, for tt-rss to process, for websites that don't actually provide RSS feeds.